 - PREZISTA® can interact with other medicines and cause serious side effects.
 See “Who should not take PREZISTA®?”

 - PREZISTA® may cause liver problems.
 Some people taking PREZISTA®, together with Norvir® (ritonavir), have developed liver problems which may be life-threatening.
-Your healthcare professional should do blood tests before and during your combination treatment with PREZISTA®.
-If you have chronic hepatitis B or C infection, your healthcare professional should check your blood tests more often because you have an increased chance of developing liver problems
+Your healthcare provider should do blood tests before and during your combination treatment with PREZISTA®.
+If you have chronic hepatitis B or C infection, your healthcare provider should check your blood tests more often because you have an increased chance of developing liver problems

 PREZISTA® (darunavir) is a prescription medicine.
 It is one treatment option in the class of HIV (human immunodeficiency virus) medicines known as protease inhibitors.